Microsoft released a new extension to support raw images in File Explorer. Here’s how to preview and open raw photos on Windows 10 & 11.

-If you are a photographer or someone who works a lot with the raw image file types, then it can be quite inconvenient to not be able to see a preview in the file explorer or to open it without installing some third-party software.
+If you are a photographer or someone who works a lot with the raw image file types, it can be pretty inconvenient not to see a preview in the file explorer or open it without installing some third-party software.

-That changes with the addition of Raw Image Extension by Microsoft.
-By installing the raw image extension from Windows Store, you can now preview Raw Images in File Explorer and open raw images on Windows 10 with Photos app.
+That changes with the addition of Raw Image Extension for File Explorer.
+By installing the raw image extension from Microsoft Store, you can preview Raw Images in the File Explorer and open raw images using the Photos app.

-To preview and open raw images on Windows 10, you need to install the Raw Image Extension from Windows Store.
+To preview and open raw images on Windows 10 and Windows 11, you need to install the Raw Image Extension from Microsoft Store.
 The extension is completely free.
-That being said, to use the Raw Image extension, you need to be on Windows 10 version 1903 or using Windows 10 insider build 18323 or higher.
+That being said, to use the Raw Image extension, you need to be on Windows 10 version 1903 or Windows 11.

-So, confirm your Windows 10 version number before proceeding.
-Once you've confirmed, follow the below steps to preview and open raw images natively on Windows 10.
+If you are running Windows 10, confirm your Windows 10 version number before proceeding.
+Once you’ve confirmed, follow the below steps to preview and open raw images natively on File Explorer.

 - Click here to go to the official Microsoft raw image extension page.